yugr/rust-slides/features/cons/bounds-checks/README.md

 Memory safety issues account for [76%](https://security.googleblog.com/2024/09/eliminating-memory-safety-vulnerabilities-Android.html) of vulnerabilities in Android.
+Also they usually are the top weaknesses in [CWE](https://cwe.mitre.org/top25/archive/2022/2022_cwe_top25.html).

 Important note is that most problems reported by users are in perf-critical code (codecs, HPC math, autovec, etc.)